MobilityData/GTFS_Realtime_Best-Practices/en/introduction.md

 ## Introduction

-These are recommended practices for describing real-time public transportation information in the [GTFS-realtime](https://gtfs.org/reference/realtime/v2/) data format.
+These are recommended practices for describing realtime public transportation information in the [GTFS-realtime](https://gtfs.org/reference/realtime/v2/) data format.

 ### Document Structure